Bielak2000/UsersManagement/README.md

 If you want to set a profile you should set properties `spring.profiles.active`.

 Possible profiles:
-* `mock-email` - mocks sending verification account and user reset password email addresses.
+* `mock-mail` - mocks sending verification account and user reset password email addresses.